mholling/dnt900/README.md

     $ sudo insmod dnt900.ko n_dnt900=20 gpio_cts=27
     $ ldattach -8n1 -s 115200 20 /dev/ttyAMA0

-A bug in the DNT900 firmware in point-to-point or multipoint mode can cause successive register requests to the base radio from a remote radio to fail if they occur too quickly.
-To counter this, such requests are throttled according to the value of `remote_register_interval`, representing an interval in milliseconds between successive requests.
-The default value is 350 ms; if you find your base radio is not being recognised when running on a remote radio, try setting a higher value.
+A bug in the DNT900 firmware in point-to-point or multipoint mode causes successive register requests to the base radio from a remote radio to fail if they occur too quickly.
+To counter this, such requests are throttled according to the value of `hop_delay`, representing a multiple of the hop duration to delay between successive requests.
+The default value is 6; if you find your base radio is not being recognised when running on a remote radio, try setting a higher value.

 Caveats
 =======